Jtfinlay/gatsby-blog/posts/electron-builder/react-electron-builder.md

 For our developer environment, we expect changes to be fast and to have support for hot reload.
 To accomplish this with electron, we are going to run our regular node service through `yarn start`, and concurrently serve it through our electron app.

-First, we can leverage the `electron-is-dev` package to distinguish which dev from prod.
+First, we can leverage the `electron-is-dev` package to distinguish dev from prod.

 ```javascript
 yarn add electron-is-dev
 ```

-To actual get our electron application to start, we begin with a copy from [electron-webpack-quick-start](https://github.com/electron-userland/electron-webpack-quick-start/blob/master/src/main/index.js).
+Then we can use it in our electron start up script which will setup the world.
+Code is below, which is a lightly modified version from [electron-webpack-quick-start](https://github.com/electron-userland/electron-webpack-quick-start/blob/master/src/main/index.js).
 We are creating a new `electron.js` file in the public directory.

 public/electron.js
 ```javascript